Here’s how to take the perfect urban portrait!

 Let’s look at the two types of lighting mentioned, and how you might choose to use them for your urban portrait.

-There are plenty of available light sources in an urban centre.
+There are plenty of available light sources in an urban center.
 During the day you’ll have sunlight to work with.
 In the evening you’ll have street lights and shop window lights to use.

 How you use that light will depend on what you want to do with your urban portrait.
 In most cases you’ll want the sun behind you, lighting the model.
 You’ll also want the urban feature you include to be well lit.